What is Metra?

 Does Metra replace or refund tickets?

-No refund or replacement ticket will be issued for lost, destroyed or stolen One-Way, 10-Ride, Weekend or Monthly Passes.
-Refunds for unused Monthly Passes are available per the guidelines that can be found here.
-(Subject to a $5 handling fee if returned after the first day of the month.)
+No refunds or replacement tickets will be issued for One-Way or 10-Ride tickets or Day or Weekend passes.
+Refunds for unused Monthly Passes are available per the guidelines that can be found here, but lost, destroyed or stolen Monthly Passes will not be refunded or replaced.
+(Refunds for unused passes are subject to a $5 handling fee if returned after the first day of the month.)
+Metra is not responsible for lost articles, errors in timetables, or for inconvenience or damage resulting from missed stops; delayed, cancelled or missed trains; failure to make connections; or shortages of equipment.

 Are there toilets on the trains and in the stations?